adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Fear is not evil.
-It tells you what your weakness is.
-And once you know your weakness, you can become stronger as well as kinder. - Gildarts Clive</code></pre>
+<pre><code>1 » Those who stand at the top determine what’s wrong and what’s right!
+This very place is neutral ground!
+Justice will prevail, you say?
+But of course it will!
+Whoever wins this war becomes justice! - Don Quixote Doflamingo</code></pre>
-<pre><code>2 » It’s more important to master the cards you’re holding than to complain about the ones your opponent was dealt. - Grimsley</code></pre>
+<pre><code>2 » Don’t be so quick to throw away your life.
+No matter how disgraceful or embarrassing it may be, you need to keep struggling to find your way out until the very end. - Clare</code></pre>
-<pre><code>3 » If you don’t share someone’s pain, you can never understand them. - Nagato</code></pre>
+<pre><code>3 » You take your life in your own hands, and what happens?
+A terrible thing, no one to blame. - Erica Jong</code></pre>
 </details>

 <!--END_SECTION:waka-->